Leave your details to request a full PDF Version of our "Obesity: Getting to the Heart of the Matter" publication

 It doesn’t take a scientific metric or demographic statistic to know when a person or an entire society suffers from a weight problem.
-A stroll down the street or a peek in a restaurant will give one plenty of evidence on why we are getting fatter—more wealth brings more excess.

 While it is no surprise that obesity has been a growing problem in industrialized nations, it may be alarming to find that its prevalence is worrisomely increasing around the globe.
 Worldwide rates have doubled since 1980.